 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on our judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, we consider internal control relevant to the Foundation's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Foundation's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Ford Foundation at December 31, 2012 and September 30, 2012, and the changes in its net assets and its cash flows for the period from October 1, 2012 to December 31, 2012 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Ford Foundation at December 31,2013 and December 31, 2012, and the changes in its net assets and its cash flows for the year ended December 31, 2013 in accordance with accounting principles generally accepted in the United States of America.